Drohno/account-timer/README.md

 3. TSLint to ensure everything is according the laws described in `tslint.json`.
 4. Prettier to keep things pretty to the eyes and following what is inside `.prettierrc`.
 5. Firebase as authentication databse and hosting (you can visit this project deployed in [here](https://account-timer.web.app/))
-6. And finally Karma and Jasmine to cover e2e and unit testing.
+6. And finally Karma and Jasmine to cover unit testing.

 [![Commitizen friendly](https://img.shields.io/badge/commitizen-friendly-brightgreen.svg)](http://commitizen.github.io/cz-cli/)